 There are anywhere from forty-five million to twenty million slaves in the world, depending on who you ask.
-Regardless of how many, that is a lot of people.
-One way to think of it, is that there might be the population of eighty countries enslaved.
+Regardless of the exact number, that is a lot of people.
+One way to think of it is that there might be the population of eighty countries enslaved.

 But what exactly is slavery?
 This is a complicated question.
-This is really complicated.
-International Justice Mission defines it as "the use of lies or violence to force another person to work for little or no pay."
+International Justice Mission defines it as "the use of lies or violence to force another person to work for little or no pay".
 In a nutshell, it is power wielded over the powerless, keeping them in a state of oppression.

 WHAT Does HUMAN TRAFFICKING Look Like in the United States?

 Human trafficking, also known as modern-day slavery, is defined as the use of force, fraud, or coercion to control someone to work without payment (labor trafficking) or engage in sexual activity (sex trafficking) in exchange for anything of value (money, drugs, shelter, food, clothes, etc.).